Table of Contents

 - Medicines, drugs, or alcohol.
 Taking certain medicines, abusing drugs or alcohol, or having other illnesses can also lead to depression.

 Depression is not caused by personal weakness, laziness, or lack of willpower.

 Can giving birth cause depression?

 In the days following the birth of a baby, it is common for some mothers to have mood swings.
-They may feel a little depressed, have a hard time concentrating, lose their appetite, or find that they can't sleep well even when the baby is asleep.
+They may feel a little depressed or have a hard time concentrating.
+They may lose their appetite or find that they can't sleep well even when the baby is asleep.
 This is called the baby blues and goes away within 10 days after delivery.
 However, some women have worse symptoms or symptoms that last longer.
 This is called postpartum depression.

 How is depression diagnosed?

 You need to tell your doctor about your symptoms.
 Don't expect your doctor to be able to guess that you're depressed just by looking at you.
 You may feel embarrassed.
 It may be hard for you to imagine treatment will actually help you feel better.
 But don't wait to talk to your doctor.
 The sooner you seek treatment, the sooner the depression will lift.

 Once you tell your doctor how you're feeling, he or she may ask you some questions about your symptoms, your health, and your family history.
 Your doctor may also give you a physical exam and do some tests.
 It is important to tell your doctor about any medicines that you are taking.

 - Early diagnosis and treatment helps keep depression from getting worse or lasting a long time.